 What are the criteria of their calculation?

-The draft EU data protection regulation provides that the applicable fines shall be
+The EU data protection regulation provides that the applicable fines shall be

 - Proportionate and

-- Dissuasive (i.e. if a company is large, it is likely to face larger fines than a start up for the same breach).
+- Dissuasive (i.e. if an undertaking is large, it is likely to face larger fines than a start-up for the same breach).

-- The measures adopted to mitigate the damages suffered by the individuals;
+- Any action taken to mitigate the damage suffered by individuals;

 How much money are we talking about?